segfaultscribe/systems-repository/README.md

 - [custom printf()](./custom-printf/) : A custom printf() function from scratch using variadic arguments and write().

 - [hexdump from scratch](./hexdump-II/) : `hexditch` a hexdump implementation in C with basic features.
 Supports ascii and colors.
+- [slumber](./slumber/) : Honestly, a small program that wraps around nanosleep to create a seacond based sleep() function called `slumber`.